Govt is talking of offensive capability when hackers are targeting very agencies tasked to protect cyberspace

 The need for an offensive posture in cyberspace has also been highlighted in the recent report of DSCI-Nasscom, “Securing our Cyber Frontiers”.
 It has recommended, among other things, establishing a cyber command within the defence forces which should be equipped with defensive and offensive cyber weapons and manpower trained in cyber warfare.

-Now, all that is perfectly alright these days, we must become capable of launching cyber offensives when the US and China are making strident moves in that direction, but firstly are we capable of defending our cyber infrastructure?
-What do we make of the recent attacks on government websites?
+Now, all that is wonderful, we must become capable of launching cyber offensives, but then what can we make of the recent attacks on government websites?
 The hackers belonging to the Anonymous group have highlighted India’s preparedness – or lack of it – for a cyber war.

 And who were the victims?
 Ironically, the very agencies that are supposed to make our cyberspace secure.
 The Indian Computer Emergency Response Team (CERT-In) is the national nodal agency for responding to computer security incidents.
 It is responsible for coordination of cyber incident response activities and handles emergency measures for cyber security measures.
 But it was surprising that CERT-In’s own website (http://cert-in.org.in) was brought down on Saturday due to a ‘distributed denial of service’ (DDoS) attack by Anonymous.